- Leaving the Scene

 Leaving the Scene of a Crash

 Florida law makes it clear - do not leave the scene of a crash.
 Instead, stop your vehicle at the scene of the accident and remain there until you have provided all of your information to the other person involved in the crash or a law enforcement officer that prepares the crash report.
+If anyone is injured in the crash, immediately call 911.

 If you made the mistake of leaving the scene, then you need a criminal defense attorney who can help you deal with the consequences.
 We represent clients at every stage of the criminal investigation.